Skip to main content

 How Often You Should Do This

-Individuals who did not exhibit any improvement in their seizures after taking antiepileptics showed notable improvement in their seizures on using cannabidiol as an adjunctive (9).3.
-Vitamins
+Individuals who did not exhibit any improvement in their seizures after taking antiepileptics showed notable improvement in their seizures on using cannabidiol as an adjunctive (9).

 The anticonvulsant effect of vitamin D3 can also help in managing the symptoms of seizures associated with epilepsy (11).